MicrosoftDocs/fabric-docs/docs/data-factory/connector-mariadb-copy-activity.md

 ## Table summary

-The following tables contain more information about the copy activity in MariaDB for Pipeline.
+The following tables contain more information about the copy activity in MariaDB.

 ### Source information